 Open analytics: OpenFIDO methods, pipelines, and workflows are available on GitHub and can be published and used by anyone at any time on all deployments of OpenFIDO.
 In addition, anyone can submit new methods, pipelines, and workflows to OpenFIDO for private or public use.

-Future pipeline research and development
+Future research and development

 A number of new pipelines are currently proposed or in development by other projects, including the following.